 Note well that the second block starts in November and goes through January.
-Therefore, students mostly take classes in their option at UCPH in the first block.
-Block 2 classes can be taken if students can obtain written permission from the instructor that they would be able to complete all coursework in December and take an exam or other assessment (oral exam, project, paper, etc.) in December before leaving Copenhagen.
-In some cases students are required to take one block two course if they are only taking classes at UCPH.
+Therefore, students take two classes in their option at UCPH in Block 1 and one class in Block 2.
+For Block 2 classes, students can obtain written permission from the instructor that they would be able to complete all coursework in December and take an exam or other assessment (oral exam, project, paper, etc.) in December before leaving Copenhagen.

-The social sciences and humanities at UCPH are taught on a regular semester system with most classes starting the second week of the term and ending in December.
+The Danish Culture classes at UCPH are taught on a regular semester system with most classes starting the second week of the term and ending in December.
 They do not have two separate blocks.

 DTU Block System: The block schedule at DTU is a week-long schedule composed of 10 blocks broken into 4-hour increments, e.g., 8am-noon and 1-5pm.
 A 5 ECTS class will be taught in a 4-hour block of time and a 10 ECTS class in two 4-hour blocks of time.
-When reading the course catalog for DTU you should keep the timetable of DTU in mind, so you do not choose courses that are being taught at the same time.
+When reading the course catalog for DTU you should keeps: the timetable of DTU in mind, so you do not choose courses that are being taught at the same time.
 Each block is given a number and letter.
 You can only take one course in time table group 1, one course in time table group 2 and so on, e.g., class schedule E3 = E3A+E3B.
-Remember to check if the courses are taught in the right semester: E = autumn semester and F = spring semester.
-While this may sound complicated, the DTU course catalog site (link above) has an easy course selection tool that indicates if you have chosen classes whose schedules conflict.
+Remember to check if the courses are taught in the right semester: E = autumn semester and E = autumn